seancrowe/GraFxJourney_PublisherIntro/03_Building_An_Integration/03_01_Building_A_Login/README.md

 Server.js -> Pushes Frontend User to Store Page (store.html)
 ```
 ----
-In the next section, Chapter 03 - Section 02, we will....
+In the next section, Chapter 03 - Section 02, we will set up a store page so there's actually a reason to login.